Model for bubble nucleation efficiency of low-energy nuclear recoils in bubble chambers for dark matter detection: Nucleation efficiency

-A possible explanation for a better agreement with noble liquids could be that the Lindhard factor obtained from NEST benefits from the numerous experimental data available.
-In contrast, for C$_3$F$_8$, the Lindhard factor is solely calculated based on theoretical grounds, lacking experimental verification.
+A possible explanation for a better agreement with noble liquids could be that the Lindhard factor obtained from \nest{} benefits from the numerous experimental data available.
+In contrast, for C$_3$F$_8$ and CF$_3$I, the Lindhard factor is solely calculated based on theoretical grounds, lacking experimental verification (see Appendix \ref{sec:Lindhard_F}).
+It should also be noted that for any Seitz threshold energy in our work [O(keV)], the secondary ions'energy is lower than 1 keV, and more on the order of O(eV).
+Even though we have \nest{} and a great amount of data for noble gases such as xenon and argon, there are limited data below 1 keV.
 These results indicate the potential of using bubble nucleation efficiency to constrain the Lindhard factor for low-energy nuclear recoils where tensions exist between current experiments.
-Furthermore, the MD simulation employs a simplified CG model, treating C$_3$F$_8$ as a sphere, while the MC simulation does not account for molecular structure.
+Furthermore, the MD simulation employs a simplified CG model, treating C$_3$F$_8$ and CF$_3$I as a sphere, while the MC simulation does not account for molecular structure.
 Assuming the validity of the Lindhard correction, the discrepancy may stem from the influence of the structure of the molecule.
 Similar considerations apply to CF$_3$I, where the complexity of the molecule and the uncertainty associated with the Lindhard correction introduce challenges.
 The endeavor to construct a full molecular simulation incorporating chemical bonds has been contemplated.
 However, it is important to note that a fully detailed MD simulation without CG is computationally demanding and would not yield results within a reasonable time frame.
-Overall, the efficiency results for the primary targets, fluorine in C$_3$F$_8$ and iodine in CF$_3$I, are reasonably accurate even without incorporating experimental data.
+The use of neural networks and machine learning techniques is a promising way to enhance the accuracy of the MD simulation \cite{ML_MD,AI_MD}.
+Overall, the efficiency results for the primary targets, fluorine in C$_3$F$_8$ and iodine in CF$_3$I, are reasonably accurate within 1$\sigma$ even without incorporating experimental data.